fleek-network/fleek-network-docs/docs/learn/why-it-exists.md

 A considerable number of Web3 projects have services hosted and delivered through centralized Cloud Providers, breaking the trust upfront and causing considerable disappointment to the end user.
 :::

-Since decentralized storage, edge computing and peer-to-peer networking technology are a reality, a decentralized content delivery network or Serverless functions, amongst others, are possible—helping achieve the goal of a fully decentralized Web experience.
+Since decentralized storage, edge computing and peer-to-peer networking technology are a reality, a decentralized content delivery network or serverless functions, amongst others, are possible—helping achieve the goal of a fully decentralized web experience.

-The next generation of Internet Services brings tremendous cost benefits, high availability, geographic distribution and betterment of the performance, load times and perceived user experience.
+The next generation of internet services brings tremendous cost benefits, high availability, geographic distribution and betterment of the performance, load times and perceived user experience.

 ## Motivation

 The Fleek Network team was motivated to create a decentralized Edge Platform due to the current infrastructure trends, user concerns and demands.
-The modern web has shifted from the cloud to the edge, which is a reflection of the internet's growing user base and the need for low latency for users worldwide.
+The modern web is shifting from the cloud to the edge, which is a reflection of the internet's growing user base and the need for low latency for users worldwide.

 This development is a crucial and necessary step towards significantly enhancing the reliability, efficiency, and decentralization of Web3 applications and platforms, such as the next iteration of the Fleek platform.